dc-mst/portfolio2/content/authors/d-cmst/_index.md

 # Actively contributing to [Open-Source projects]({{< relref "/projects#open-source" >}}) as well as learn new stuff every day and I would try to share in this blog.
 ---

-# :computer: :cat: :wine: :video_game: :movie:
+# :computer: :cat: :wine-glass: :video_game: :cinema: :person-running:

 ## $ whoami